mdxtoc/qtpi/docs/QKD_results.md

         user	0m15.929s
         sys	0m0.191s

-  * With mad Alice and a shorter message Eve is still under cover.
-No more Bob restarts from her than Eve restarts from Alice.
-This time her histogram's a tiny bit narrower, but all within normal variation.
+  * With a ridiculously short message the same pattern: no more restarts for Bob than he should expect.

         length of message?
 3
         length of a hash key?
+0
+        minimum number of checkbits?
 0
         number of sigmas?
 0
         number of trials?
 1000